 AXIS and the High Evolutionary

 As time goes on, Wanda eventually becomes closer to Rogue.
 During the events of AXIS, she ends up being Inverted and is turned evil.
 She is combated by Doctor Doom (now a hero thanks to the Inversion) and his makeshift team of substitute Avengers.
 Doom manages to capture a small portion of Wanda's power, and in a truly noble gesture, uses it to resurrect Cassie Lang.

-The twins head to Counter Earth, with the other Avengers following after.
-While there, they learn that Quickilver and Scarlet Witch were the biological children of Django and Marya Maximoff all along, and that they are not mutants but the result of being experimented upon from an early age as part of the next step in evolution.
-The High Evolutionary eventually deemed them failures, and concocted the tale about Magneto being their father in order to hide their true origins.
+The twins head to Counter-Earth, with the other Avengers following after.
+While there, they learn that Quicksilver and Scarlet Witch were the biological children of Django and Marya Maximoff all along and that they are not mutants but the result of being experimented upon from an early age as part of the next step in evolution.
+The High Evolutionary eventually deemed them failures and concocted the tale about Magneto being their father in order to hide their true origins.

 Powers & Abilities